-- Day 4: On the fourth day, you can eat soft, adaptive foods, such as mashed fruits and veggies, thick soups, soft steamed fish, and soft cereals.
+- Day 4: On the fourth day, you can eat soft, adaptive foods, such as mashed fruits and veggies, thick soups and soft cereals.
 Pureed foods can be included as well.

 - Day 5: This is the final day of your gastric sleeve reset diet.
 Eat solid foods, which are healthy and nutritious.
 But count your calories, eat slowly, and chew your food thoroughly.

 Final words on bariatric pouch stretching and reset

 Remember from day one that bariatric surgery is an assistive tool to help you lose weight, but it is not a magic wand.
 Your focus and determination to get rid of obesity permanently will play a key role.
 Be conscious of the signs and tips we have discussed in this guide on how to tell if your pouch is stretched.
 Do not hesitate to talk to your weight loss surgeon or your nutritionist if you find that your pouch is stretched.

 Bariatric reset is one of the recognized ways to put you back on track for your post-surgery weight loss.
 But does the pouch reset really work – research is still lacking in this area.
 With support from your bariatric surgeon and nutritionist, you can win your battle against obesity and achieve your weight loss goals.
 Make sure you have the best professionals to help you in this journey.

 Embrace a Healthier Future with Gastric Sleeve Surgery in Mexico